 Chiropractors earn a Bachelor of Applied Science in Chiropractic and a Bachelor of Chiropractic double degree at Murdoch University.
 Central Queensland University offers a three-year Bachelor of Science in Chiropractic and two-year Master of Clinical Chiropractic.

-A chiropractor Watsonia has in-depth learning that encompasses multiple body systems.
+A chiropractor Mornington has in-depth learning that encompasses multiple body systems.
 During their training they will obtain the knowledge needed to diagnose injuries, diseases and symptoms.
 They also learn about alternative treatments, drug interactions and properties, and preventative measures that can be taken to keep patients healthy.